yunnysunny/grunt-pages/README.md

 #### templateEngine
 Type: `String`

 The file extension of the template engine to be used.
-This option filters template files in the `pageSrc` folder when developing a grunt-pages configuration for multiple template engines.
+This option filters template files in the `options.pageSrc` folder when developing a grunt-pages configuration for multiple template engines.

 # Changelog